ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 that `$HOME/.local/bin` is in your PATH environment variable.

 Let's take a look at the contents of the `.hg` directory for a real-world repository.
-For this purpose let's use the repository for mercurial itself - mercurial development is tracked using mercurial, naturally:
+For this purpose let's use the repository for Mercurial itself - Mercurial development is tracked using Mercurial, naturally:

 ```
 $ hg clone https://mercurial-scm.org/repo/hg